Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 **Simplified interface**:

 Use primitive programs to write code more efficiently.
-For details, see the examples topics, such as `Using Estimator to design an algorithm <migrate-estimator>`__
+For details, see the examples topics, such as `Using Estimator to design an algorithm <migrate-estimator>`__.

   .. figure:: ../images/compare-code.png
    :scale: 50 %